johnpuddephatt/zerowaste/src/projects/glass.md

 color: "#bcd952"
 colour: "#bcd952"
 title: "**Leeds** *glass* recycling"
-subtitle: Exploring what we can do as a city to recycle more glass.
+subtitle: Exploring what we can do as a city to keep recycling more glass.
 image: /assets/images/glass-box.svg
 intro:
   - title: What we’re doing